LinoyHorvat/JonesExercise/README.md

 Send a POST request to <a href="http://localhost:8000/api/" target="_blank">localhost:8000/api</a>  with the following parameters: first_name, last_name, phone, address, quantity, dish_name, comments (optional)

+<h1>To get the app running locally:</h1>

+1. Clone the the repository.
+2. Install the node modules <code>npm install</code>.
+3. Mongodb should run on your machine, visit [MongoDb](https://www.mongodb.com/docs/manual/administration/install-community/) for more information.
+3. Run the <code>app npm start</code>.
+6. add a <code>.env</code> file with the following parameter: <code>MONGO_URL=mongodb+srv://YammieOrder:<password>@yammieorder.42rhweg.mongodb.net/YammieOrder</code>
+4. The app available at http://localhost:8000.
+5. Access the paths mentioned above by using Postman.
+6.